For a overview of SVG, read the introduction section.

 Since SVG is resolution independent it needs to know how much of the screen it should use to draw to.
 The above code accomplishes this by stating an intrinsic width and height (ie: the size it takes up on the screen) of the document.
 If this is omitted then 100% is assumed and it will use up all of the display given to it.
-When SVG is placed in a webpage this means the "display" is the object/embed tag.
-Its width and height will be used when there is no width or height attributes with the SVG tag.
+When SVG is placed in a webpage this means the "display" is area created by the object/embed tag.
+Its width and height will be used when there is no attributes provided by the SVG tag.

 The 'viewBox' (minx, miny, width, height) states the coordinates that are viewable in the document (ie: the coordinates you will draw to in the document).
 A viewBox with a width/height ratio different than the document's width/height ratio will result in scaling, cropping or both.
 It is easiest to simply be consistent between these settings when you're designing for a webpage.

 As shown in the above image, the width and height of the display area used to display a SVG document and the viewbox do not have to match.
 The preserveAspectRatio attribute of the SVG tag allows you to specify how the graphics stretch and crop to the viewBox.

 The default for zoomAndPan is magnify which allows the user to zoom and pan around the file.
 Adding the above line prevents the user from doing this (if the viewer respects this).